Instrument Editor

 Editing

-The right-most section of the sample editor contains tools with which to modify the sample:
+The right-most section of the sample editor contains editing functions with which to modify the sample:

 Regional selections can be made by clicking and dragging over the sample.
 If a portion of the sample is highlighted, then the tools will affect only the selected region.